koadman/platypusfarm/platypusfarm/docs/demuxing.md

 * `--no-interleaving` create separate files for the forward and reverse reads from paired-end sequencing
 * `--flash` merge overlapping read pairs with the [FLASH software](http://ccb.jhu.edu/software/FLASH/).
 FLASH must be installed separately.
 This is useful for amplicon sequencing where the insert is known to be shorter than the sum of paired-end read lengths.

+## Get your data out

+Now that the Illumina reads are freshly demultiplexed it's possible to move on to the next stage of analysis.
+One option is to continue working in the Genomics Virtual Lab instance.
+If you'd like to move the data elsewhere, it's possible to retrieve it with scp or Secure FTP.
+From the linux or mac command-line it's as simple as running `scp XXX.XX.X.XXX:*.fastq.gz .` in your local machine's terminal to copy the data out of the GVL instance.
+XX.XX.X.XXX must be replaced with the GVL instance IP address.
+Alternatively, something like [FileZilla client](https://filezilla-project.org/download.php?type=client) can be used for a graphical interface to get the files out of the GVL.